FIRST ALERT FORECAST - Excessive Heat Warning

 TUCSON, Ariz.
 (13 News) - Above-average high temperatures persist this week, with the Excessive Heat Warning extended now through Friday evening.
 A few afternoons may approach record highs in southern Arizona as temperatures climb 6° to 10° above climate normals.

-Moisture gradually increases Friday through the weekend, reintroducing a slight chance for storms during the afternoon and evening hours.
+Moisture gradually increases Friday through early next week, reintroducing a slight chance for storms during the afternoon and evening hours.
 Storms will concentrate south and east of Tucson, with concerns of gusty winds and dry lightning.
+The best chance for wetting rains will hug the international border.

 FRIDAY: Mostly sunny with a high near 110°.
 Slight chance of a storm.